Looking for new clients? Meet them on Reedsy

 Organization is important to running any business, but especially one that operates virtually.
 For every freelance editing job you take, you'll need to keep track of your schedule, forms, and correspondences.
 All these help you keep your record straight with the client in case any disagreement crops up; they’re also important for official purposes.

 Organization can also prevent missed deadlines.
 Turning in edits even a day late can harm your reputation, so a meticulously kept schedule is necessary.
 This will become all the more helpful once you have multiple projects on your plate at once.
-Consider using a time tracker to better gauge the time each task requires for future planning.
+Consider using a time tracker to better gauge how long each task will take for future planning.

 How to Become a Freelance Editor | Time Tracker